 He spent seven months in Afghanistan, in 2004-5, where he was managing editor of the newly-launched national news agency, Pajhwok; he returned there in 2010, to help upgrade Pajhwok's editorial operations.
-Later he was back in Kabul again as senior advisor to The Killid Group of radio stations & magazines, and most recently to do investigative training with Internews for USAID.
+Later he was back in Kabul again as senior advisor to The Killid Group of radio stations & magazines, and in 2017 returned to do investigative training with Internews for USAID.

 For the UN, he has been international media consultant for its Parliament and Democracy project in Bangladesh, and was team leader for a UNDP project in Serbia.
 He has also worked on projects for the European Union, the governments of Great Britain, Germany and the USA, and private media groups.

 In the Middle East, he ran investigative reporting courses in Lebanon, Palestine, Syria and Jordan, and has also provided training for Al Jazeera Online.

 CHINA He is a specialist on the Chinese media: he had two spells in Beijing training at Xinhua news agency, and then led a consultancy team with two press groups in South China.
 Since 2005, he has returned often, initially as editorial director for a human rights project, which published China's first human rights reporting manual.
 He then developed a project to advise Chinese media groups on introducing editorial codes of conduct; he was a speaker at the Third Cultural Industries Expo in Beijing; and later worked in Chongqing training reporters and information officials.
 He also established a training partnership between the UK's Thomson Foundation and Guangzhou Daily, the leading southern newspaper.

 Left: Speaking at the Beijing Expo